 Examples of the Spoils System in Politics

 The spoils system refers to the process whereby elected officials reward political supporters with government jobs.
-The goes back to President Andrew Jackson.
-The term was meant to be pejorative.
-It was related to a speech by Senator William L. Marcy who said, “To the victors belong the spoils.”
+The term, which goes back to President Andrew Jackson and was meant to be pejorative, is related to a speech Senator William L. Marcy gave in which he said, “To the victors belong the spoils.”

-Government organizations still use policy-laden hiring processes to fill jobs; however, those who benefit from the spoils system are often hired in spite of policies and processes designed to ensure fair competition in hiring.
+Although government organizations still use policy-laden hiring processes to fill jobs, those who benefit from the spoils system are often hired in spite of policies and processes designed to ensure fair competition in hiring.
 When the big boss says to hire someone, that someone gets hired.

 How the Spoils System Works

 While the spoils system has been prevalent in the federal government, it is also at play in state and local governments as well.
 Here are some examples of the spoils system at work:

 - When a candidate for the US presidency wins an election, current and former elected officials of the new president’s political party make up the bulk of the Cabinet.
 However, awarding supporters with jobs does not end there.
 Many of the president’s campaign staff are awarded White House jobs and positions at executive branch agencies.
 After previously serving as campaign manager for then-candidate Donald J. Trump, Kellyanne Conway went on to serve as counselor to the 45th president.
 Conway was joined in the administration by many Trump acolytes that worked on the campaign such as Jeff Sessions, a campaign surrogate, who went on to be named Attorney General, Sarah Huckabee Sanders, and Sean Spicer, who both worked as the president’s press secretary.
 President Trump was also joined in the White House by his daughter and son-in-law, Ivanka Trump and Jared Kushnir, who were assigned prominent roles in the administration.